How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Adding high-quality images or videos of the prizes can also increase excitement.
 People love to see what they might win.

-And, if you’re offering multiple prizes, clearly explain how you’ll distribute them.
+If you’re offering multiple prizes, clearly explain how you’ll distribute them.
 Is there one grand prize and several runner-up giveaway prizes?

 Step 5.
 Detail the Winner Selection Process